 A DAS checklist is the last document in the school's Self-Study template.
-While SAES expects all DAS that are listed at the end of the Self Study to be complete and ready for examination, if a document is not available, the school is to indicate the status of that document.
+While SAES expects all DAS that are listed at the end of the Self-Study to be complete and ready for examination, if a document is not available, the school is to indicate the status of that document.
 Organize the printed documents in a "documents box" with one file folder per document clearly labeled by Self-Study section letter, item number, and document name.
-The document box is to be available in the team's workroom at the time of the on-site visit.
-Schools may choose to use Google Docs and a shared Google Drive to assemble the documents and share the folder with the Visiting Team.
+The document box is to be available in the team's workroom at the time of the On-Site Visit.
+Schools may also choose to link digital documents to the documents listed in the DAS or to use a shared Google Drive to assemble the documents and share the folder with the Visiting Team.
 Contact ccarter@swaes.org for an embeddable list if choosing this option.